Aliases for NEK6 Gene

 The protein encoded by this gene is a kinase required for progression through the metaphase portion of mitosis.
 Inhibition of the encoded protein can lead to apoptosis.
 This protein also can enhance tumorigenesis by suppressing tumor cell senescence.
 Several transcript variants encoding a few different isoforms have been found for this gene. [provided by RefSeq, Oct 2011]

 GeneCards Summary for NEK6 Gene

-NEK6 (NIMA-Related Kinase 6) is a Protein Coding gene.
-Among its related pathways are Cell Cycle, Mitotic and Cell Cycle, Mitotic.
-GO annotations related to this gene include protein serine/threonine kinase activity and signal transducer activity.
-An important paralog of this gene is NEK2.
+NEK6 (NIMA Related Kinase 6) is a Protein Coding gene.
+Among its related pathways are Transport of the SLBP independent Mature mRNA and Cell Cycle, Mitotic.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
+An important paralog of this gene is NEK7.